Mazrah18/Asteroid_Alula_Assignment/README.md

 # Asteroid Tracker

-This project was developed as part of a programming assignment for Alula.
+This project was made using React framework and the data was called from NASA's official API

 ## Installation